Â: In encoding mismatches

-The capital Â is sometimes seen on webpages when the page has been saved in an encoding different from that used to view it.
-The most common text encoding standard is Unicode, which encodes, for example, the copyright symbol © with the hexadecimal bytes C2 A9.
-In the older ANSI and ISO 8859-1 encoding standards, however, the © symbol is simply A9.
-If a browser is given the bytes C2 A9, intended to display © per the Unicode standard, but is led to parse the bytes according to one of these older standards, it will interpret the bytes C2 A9 as two separate characters.
+In a common example of mojibake, the capital Â is sometimes seen on webpages when the page has been encoded in UTF-8 and decoded using ISO 8859-1 or Windows-1252, two encodings which are commonly referred to as Western or Western European.
+In UTF-8, the copyright symbol (©) is encoded with the hexadecimal bytes C2 A9.
+In the older Western encoding standards, however, the © symbol is simply A9.
+If a browser is given the bytes C2 A9, intended to display © in UTF-8, but is led to parse the bytes according to one of the Western encodings, it will interpret the bytes C2 A9 as two separate characters.
 C2 corresponds to Â, as seen in the chart above, and A9 devolves to the © symbol, so the result seen by the person reading the page is Â©—that is, the correct © symbol but with an Â prepended.
-A number of characters—the characters in the Latin-1 supplement—have Unicode encodings that are equal to their ANSI encodings but preceded by the byte C2, so that when any of these characters is viewed in the incorrect encoding, an Â will appear before it.
+Characters with Unicode code points from A0 to BF have UTF-8 encodings that are identical to their Western encodings but preceded by the byte C2, so that when any of these characters is encoded in UTF-8 and viewed in a Western encoding, an Â will appear before it.